One of the aims of the St George Community Network is for us to work together influence plans for the area.

 The public toilet in the park at the main entrance was closed by the Council in January 2018.
 There are now no public toilets in or near the park.
 The Council’s list of available toilets doesn’t currently include any in St George that is open most days – JD Weatherspoon: St Georges Hall.

-Options for provision of public toilet facilitities as soon as possible in the centre of the park should be investigated (possibly in the form of a temporary kiosk type toilet for summer 2018).
-The use of CIL money should be considered to provide public toilets in the existing building from 2019, possibly managed by the café kiosk as part of a new lease agreement.
+The use of CIL is being proposed to provide more permanent public toilets from 2019 within one of the existiong buildings.
+Funding would be needed for maintenance (cleaning etc) will come from the Parks budget but some of this will be covered by increased takings from the café kiosk – which is also to be refurbished.
+The target is to have these new toilets open for summer 2019.

 Troopers Hill Field between the play area built-in 2016 and Troopers Hill itself can be very muddy in wet weather.
 Friends of Troopers Hill are seeking funds to build a new linking path around the Field as part of their Ways to Nature Project.

 Friends of Troopers Hill have been awarded funds for other parts of this project, including to replace the fencing between Troopers Hill Road and the Nature Reserve, from the Heritage Lottery Fund

 The CIL funding allocated to this project will be used by Friends of Troopers Hill as match funding to apply for grants to fund the rest of the project.

 This would be a long-term project with a number of consultation stages over the next few years.

 Friends of St George Park have long had an aspiration to improve the lake for wildlife.
 They are currently carrying out a study into the options for this that is Lottery funded.
 In addition part of the lake wall has collapsed and needs expensive repairs, this has led to part of the path around the lake being fenced off.

-The collection of buildings in the centre of the park include the bowling club pavillion, the café kiosk and the park keepers hut.
+The collection of buildings in the centre of the park include the bowling club pavilion, the café kiosk and the park keepers hut.